Budgeting

 • Programming (high estimate): $1120

-• Monthly Maintenance (6 month): $660
+• Monthly Maintenance (6 months): $660

 • Total Cost for Letters: $0.58/letter X 200 letters* = $116 + taxes

-• Total Estimate: $440 (set up) + $1120 (programming) + $116 (cost of letters)+ $660 (maintenance) = $2336
+• Total Estimate: $440 (set up) + $1120 (programming) + $116 (cost of letters) + $660 (maintenance) = $2336

-Total for EHR Recruitment Letter Service: $2336.
+Total for EHR Recruitment Letter Service: $2336

 Budget and Recruitment Plan